Orbit dissimilarity criteria in meteor showers: a comparative review: Introduction

 Finally, even if we were to use a hypothetically perfect D-criterion, it would not be enough to prove the validity of the meteor shower studied.
 An actual meteor shower is defined by its parent body, in the sense that each meteoroid comes from the same parent body.
 However, D-criteria alone cannot prove that several meteors come from the same source, even if their orbits are really similar.
 Indeed, non-gravitational forces and close encounters play a crucial role in the evolution of meteoroid streams and can group together meteoroids that did not come from the same parent body.

 Thus, a complete search of a meteor shower should not only use D-criteria but should also perform two more studies: a statistical analysis to show that the observed group is larger than expected based on random associations and a dynamical analysis to prove formally the common origin of the meteors studied.
+Even though some papers discuss the parent body of the group of meteors to try and prove they found a meteor shower, this should not replace a proper dynamical analysis.
+Indeed, even if the parent body cannot be found because it has been destroyed, a common origin can still be demonstrated.
+Furthermore, many papers propose a parent body based on orbital similarities but do not demonstrate that particles ejected from this body in the past match the observed meteors at time of detection.
+Other papers \citep{Trigo-Rodriguez_al_2007, Trigo-Rodriguez_al_2015,Pena-Asensio_al_2023} integrate backwards the meteoroids and the parent body, comparing their orbit using a D-criterion, to verify that the orbit similarity holds over time.
+This strengthen the claim on the parentage but it relies on a D-criterion, which shows once again how important it is to study the advantages and drawbacks, and especially reliability, of each D-criterion.

-Several studies have shown the limitations of D-criteria, and even of orbital similarity in general \citep{Shober_al_2025,Pauls_Gladman_2005}, but no paper that we know of lists the various criteria and their critics.
+Several studies have shown the limitations of D-criteria, and even of orbital similarity in general \citep{Shober_al_2025,Shober_2025,Pauls_Gladman_2005}, but no paper that we know of lists the various criteria and their critics.
 This paper aims to fill that gap by providing a first review of the D-criteria used in meteor science, along with critiques of each criterion.
 This paper is the first step towards a complete and exhaustive study of D-criteria, which is necessary to strengthen claims of meteor shower discoveries.

-In the next section, we explain how we gathered the statistics presented throughout the paper concerning D-criteria and other methods in papers defining meteor showers.
+In the next section, we explain how we gathered the statistics presented throughout the paper concerning D-criteria and other methods in papers searching for meteor showers.
 We then examine D-functions, first some derived from the $D_{SH}$ of \citet{Southworth_Hawkins_1963}, and then others that present new ways to define D-functions.
 In Sect.~\ref{sec:threshold} we explore what thresholds are usually chosen for these D-functions.
 A quick, non-extensive review of the grouping algorithms to find meteor showers follows.
 Then, in Sect.~\ref{sec:tests}, we describe tests that were performed on D-criteria and their algorithms.
 Finally, we conclude and make suggestions for future studies.